 What kind of sports programs does Adaptive Athletics offer?

 Adaptive Athletics currently provides programs for wheelchair rugby and adaptive tennis.
 We are looking to include more adaptive sports in the future, such as track/road racing, power soccer, and wheelchair basketball.

 Adaptive Athletics holds multiple events throughout the year.
 We hold the SMASH Tournament in the Fall, Coog Cup in the Spring, and Wheelchair Rugby Camp in the Summer.

 Are there any adaptive teams at UH?

-As of now, Adaptive Athletics partners with the TIRR Texans Quad Rugby team for wheelchair rugby and ___ for adaptive tennis, but we hope to have our own registered teams in the future.
+As of now, Adaptive Athletics partners with the TIRR Texans Quad Rugby team for wheelchair rugby, but we hope to have our own registered teams in the future.

 How do I join Adaptive Athletics?